hotel

 • Walcott Darden — Charles Walcott Darden, a native of Nash County, North Carolina.
 In the 1940 census of Washington, District of Columbia: at 2130 – 11th Street N.W., whiskey wholesale truck driver Walcott Darden, 30, and wife Annabelle, 33.
 Both had been living in Wilson, North Carolina, in 1935.

 • Floyd Fisher — Floyd Fisher also moved on after this misadventure.
 The son of Edwin W. and Nanny D. Fisher, Floyd Fisher had been born in New Haven, Connecticut, and arrived in Wilson in the 1920s.
-In the 1940 census of New York, New York: at 582 Saint Nicholas Avenue, paying $65/month rent for an apartment, Ann Snipes, 35, born in Connecticut; her daughter Robnette Smipes, 18, born in Virginia; her brother Floyd Fisher, hotel bellhop, born in Connecticut; and lodger Louise Evans, 28, artists’ studio maid, born in North Carolina.
+In the 1940 census of New York, New York: at 582 Saint Nicholas Avenue, paying $65/month rent for an apartment, Ann Snipes, 35, born in Connecticut; her daughter Robnette Snipes, 18, born in Virginia; her brother Floyd Fisher, hotel bellhop, born in Connecticut; and lodger Louise Evans, 28, artists’ studio maid, born in North Carolina.
 Five years prior, Fisher had been living in Wilson, and Evans was in Wilberforce, Ohio (presumably as a student.)
 The Snipes women each reported two years of college; Fisher and Evans, four.

 “He tink he’s sum punkins.”